Nestlé Purina PetCare: Recent history

 In October 2022, Purina announced the opening of its new facility in Rayong, Thailand.
-Also in October, Purina celebrated the completion of expansion at its local factory in Clinton, Iowa which would bring about other new 96 positions.

 Later in November, Nestlé Purina PetCare announced its alliance with Riceland Foods to work on encouraging Riceland farm members to cultivate and grow rice with sustainable techniques starting in 2023.
 The same year, Purina announced its partnership with pet-care startups from Europe and North Africa to meet the demands of more sustainable solutions for the well-being of pets.
-Also in 2022, Purina reported the launch of its new full-range pouch packages that are designed to be recycled.
-The pet food company seeks to achieve 100% recyclable or reusable packaging on the global level.

 In 2023, it was announced that Purina's portfolio specifically entailed dry dog food (30%), wet dog food (4%), dry cat food (19%), wet cat food (32%) and other pet nutrition products (15%).
 In February 2023, Purina reported its plan to acquire Red Collar Pet Foods' pet treats factory in Miami.
 In October 2023, Purina announced the opening of two new production units at its factory in Hungary.

 In 2024, Purina PetCare invested €472 million to open a pet food factory in Mantua, Italy.
 It also opened a new facility in Eden.
 Later, in May, Purina invested $220 million to stimulate production in Mexico.

+By 2025, Purina PetCare Europe has factories in France, Germany, Hungary, Italy, Poland, United Kingdom and Spain.

 Legal issues

 In May 2014, Nestlé Purina PetCare began a legal dispute with Blue Buffalo regarding its advertising practices.
 Blue Buffalo advertised that its products contain no meat byproduct or corn, whereas Purina said independent lab tests confirmed that they do.
 Blue Buffalo made similar allegations against Purina in a counter-suit less than a week later.
 It also alleged Purina was engaging in what it characterized as a "smear campaign".
 The National Advertising Review Board and the Advertising Self-Regulatory Council found that Blue Buffalo's advertising was misleading and its claims that competitors were hiding information about their ingredients were unsubstantiated.
 Blue Buffalo said it disagreed but would obey the ruling.

-In 2015, after a dog died and others got sick, a class-action lawsuit was filed against Purina alleging that the company's Beneful brand of dog food contained propylene glycol and mycotoxins produced by mould found in grains – grain being a major ingredient in Beneful.
-The lawsuit was unsuccessful when the judge ruled that the plaintiff's attorneys did not prove that the food caused the dogs' illnesses, and the dog's death was found to have been caused by a heart tumour.
+In 2015, after a dog died and others got sick, a class action lawsuit was filed against Purina alleging that the company's Beneful brand of dog food contained propylene glycol and mycotoxins produced by mould found in grains – grain being a major ingredient in Beneful.
+The lawsuit was dismissed when the judge ruled that the plaintiff's attorneys did not prove that the food caused the dogs' illnesses, and the dog's death was found to have been caused by a heart tumour.

-In April 2017, another lawsuit, regarding Purina's Beggin' line of dog treats and the accusation that its advertising fooled consumers into thinking that it was full of bacon, was dropped.
+In April 2017, another lawsuit stating that Purina's Beggin' line of dog treats was falsely advertised to be "full of bacon", was dropped.

+In April 2020, a class action lawsuit was filed in Missouri claiming that Purina knowingly sold pet food products containing alarming amounts of glyphosate, a known carcinogen.

+In August 2021, another class action lawsuit was filed in Missouri, this time claiming that certain Purina pet food products were falsely advertised as grain free when they contained wheat and/or soy.